 So, how to tell if the software is a legacy software or not?

-Usually, a software is considered a legacy software when it is older than ten years.
-The following factors contribute to determining a system as a legacy:
+Usually, a software system is considered legacy software when it is older than ten years.
+The following factors contribute to determining a system as legacy:

 - The system no longer supports the multiple software that an organisation or company requires

 - The skills required to support the system are no longer available in the market or, in other words, have become obsolete